tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 	- *Point-wise PointNet feature* together with current node feature is used to produce point-wise binary labels.
 - Overall loss function consists of average node classification loss and average node segmentation loss over all relevant nodes.
 ## Evaluation
 - FineSeg dataset.
-Part hierarchy for each shape is
+Part hierarchy for each shape is constructed using [method](#References).
+- Comparison of semantic segmentation and instance segmentation.
+- PartNet does not produce semantic labels for points, so it needs extra module to predict a semantic label for each part.
+-
 ## Conclusion

 ## Notes

 ## References
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwOTI5NDg2MiwtMTU0NDI5Mjg0XX0=
+eyJoaXN0b3J5IjpbLTE5OTQ0NzUzMjMsMjEwOTI5NDg2MiwtMT
+U0NDI5Mjg0XX0=
 -->